Content

 Micropenis is sometimes associated with conditions such as Klinefelter syndrome, which may affect fertility.

-There are also misconceptions that a larger penis size correlates to higher degrees of masculinity, and some men falsely correlate their penis size as a marker of their worth as a man.
+There are also misconceptions that a larger penis size correlates to higher degrees of masculinity, and some men falsely correlate their penis size to their worth as a man.
 Although the hormone testosterone plays an important role in the development of the penis in childhood, research doesn’t support the claim that adult men with higher testosterone levels have longer penises.

-Penis size might matter for some partners but not for others.
-A larger penis may feel more pleasurable to certain partners while others might find they can better accommodate a smaller penis.
+Penis size can be a factor in sexual satisfaction for some individuals, but many other elements play a more significant role.
+A larger penis may feel more pleasurable to certain partners, while others might find they can better accommodate a smaller penis.

 Other forms of sex, such as oral sex, may also be easier than penetrative sex if your partner has trouble with your size.
-Many sex toys are available that may help mix up your sex life for you and your partner, particularly if they’re concerned about your size.
-So essentially, whether or not 7 inches is “good” depends on whom you ask.
+Many sex toys are available that may help enhance sexual variety for you and your partner, particularly if they’re concerned about your size.
+So essentially, whether or not 7 inches is “good” depends on each individual partner.

 This lack of standardization is part of the reason why studies report such widely varying averages.
 Many studies use stretched flaccid penis length rather than erect length since stretched length doesn’t require a study participant to have an erection.